khairulhasanmd/OpenBBTerminal/website/content/terminal/index.md

 	investment research.
 By leveraging free API tiers, we can allow users to have access to a vast range of information for free.
-On the other hand, we want users that are willing to subscribe to premium API keys from certain data providers to be able to take advantage of that on OpenBB Terminal - this is where we see a monetization opportunity, a revenue share with data providers for connecting our users to their resources."
+On the other hand, we want users that are willing to subscribe to premium API keys from certain data providers to be able to take advantage of that on Finance Analysis - this is where we see a monetization opportunity, a revenue share with data providers for connecting our users to their resources."
 />